Q:

 A:

-1. basic concepts and definitions
+1. And basic concepts and definitions

-Foamed isobutane and n-butane are alkane compounds, widely used in plastic molding, foaming materials and rubber processing and other fields.
-Both are colorless, odorless, and non-toxic gases, but there are significant differences in other properties.
+Foamed isobutane and n-butane are alkane compounds, broadly applied in plastic molding, foaming materials and rubber processing and other fields.
+Based on my observations, Both are clear, odorless, and non-toxic gases, however there are signifiis able tot differences in other characteristics.
+Foamed isobutane: The molecular formula is C4H10, which is a relatively simple alkane with a boiling point of -121°C and a density of

-2. PHYSICAL CHEMICAL PROPERTIES COMPARISON
+2. Makes sense, right?.
+PHYSICAL CHEMICAL characteristics COMPARISON

-1. molecular structure and molecular weight The molecular formula of the two is the same, both are C4H10, but from the molecular structure, the structure of foaming isobutane and n-butane is slightly different.
-In the molecular structure of foaming isobutane, methyl is connected with two ethyl groups, while the structure of n-butane is more symmetrical.
+The molecular formula of the two is the same, both are C4H10, however from the molecular structure, the structure of foaming isobutane and n-butane is slightly different.
+In the molecular structure of foaming isobutane, methyl is connected with two ethyl groups, while the structure of n-butane is greater symmetrical.
+In my experience, Boiling Point and Density

-2. Boiling Point and Density Foamed isobutane has a low boiling point of only -121°C, while n-butane has a higher boiling point of -62°C. This difference is closely related to its molecular structure.
-The molecular structure of n-butane is symmetrical, and the intermolecular force is large, so the boiling point is high.
+Foamed isobutane has a low boiling point of only -121°C, while n-butane has a higher boiling point of -62°C. This difference is closely related to its molecular structure.
+Furthermore The molecular structure of n-butane is symmetrical, and the intermolecular force is substantial, so the boiling point is high.
+And Density

 3. Foaming Applications Comparison

-4. Safety and Environmental Protection Comparison
+4. security and ecological preservation Comparison

 5. summary